Smith & Wesson Model 340PD: Design

 With no external hammer it operates double action only.

+Limitations

+There is a prohibition against using ammunition with bullet weight less than 120 gr due to the risk of frame erosion from powder that is still burning after too rapid exit of the light projectile.

+Another warning in the owners manual is recoil may pull the cases of unfired rounds in the cylinder rearward with enough force to unseat the bullets, causing the cylinder to jam.

+It has also been said that accuracy is compromised in these types of ultra-light revolvers since the barrel is a steel sleeve liner rather than a single solid piece of steel.

+Variants

 M&P340

 A variant of the Model 340 is the M&P340, part of Smith & Wesson's M&P line of handguns.

 It features a PVD coating and stainless steel cylinder.
 It has XS Sights® 24/7 Tritium Night sights and weighs 13.3 ounces (377.8 g).
 It is available with or without an internal lock.